“90 procent van de docu is bullshit”: ex-ploegmaat noemt Michael Jordan een leugenaar en is erg kritisch voor ‘The Last Dance’

 Ook Pippen ontevreden

 Scottie Pippen, Chicago Bulls-icoon die zes NBA-titels won, zou naar verluidt ook niet tevreden zijn met hoe hij is geportretteerd in de serie.
 De reden?
 Jordan noemde hem “egoïstisch”.
-Horace Grant knikt: “Nog nooit heb ik iemand zo slecht weerspiegeld zien worden in een docuserie.
+Horace Grant knikt: “Nog nooit heb ik iemand zo slecht voorgesteld zien worden in een docuserie.
 Kijk, als een zogenaamde documentaire over één persoon gaat, heeft die persoon het laatste woord over wat er mag worden uitgezonden.
 Voor mij is dat géén echte documentaire”, besluit Grant.

 Lees ook.